PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: PicTalky

 \subsection{NLU module}

-The output of the TP module is processed by the NLU module to handle the out-of-vocabulary(OOV) text that is not in the pictogram dataset.
+The output of the TP module is processed by the natural language understanding (NLU) module to handle the out-of-vocabulary (OOV) text that is not in the pictogram dataset.
 For this reason, we propose a method that causes the input vocabulary to correspond to a semantically similar image.

 In the NLU module, unknown words are replaced with substitute words by measuring the semantic similarities, and a co-reference resolution system is applied to the substitute words.
 The semantic similarities are measured by Word2Vec~\cite{mikolov2013efficient} and WordNet~\cite{miller1995wordnet}.
 Within the input text, substitute words can be resolved through the co-reference resolution function of the spaCy\footnote{\url{https://spacy.io/}} library.
 The remaining grammatical elements, such as unknown vocabularies, conjunctions, and articles that are not processed by measuring the semantic similarity and replacing unknown words with substitute words are designed not to be printed in the output image.